dsyer/nix-demo/README.md

 ## Modifying Existing Packages

-Suppose we like the existing package for a tool that we want to use, but we need a different version or something.
+Supposeyou like the existing package for a tool that you want to use, but you need a different version or something.

 ### Downloading a Binary Package

-We could use the same mechanism as above to simply replace the package with our own manual derivation.
-For example, we can install the `pack` CLI:
+You could use the same mechanism as above to simply replace the package with our own manual derivation.
+For example, you can install the `pack` CLI:

 ```nix
 with import <nixpkgs> { };